Policy & Procedures Manual

 - reports directly to the President of the University or to a vice president designated by the President of the University;

-- can be a Presidential, Academic Affairs, Business Affairs, Student Life, or University Advancement committee.
+- can be a Presidential, Academic Affairs, Business Affairs, Enrollment Services and Student Success, or University Advancement committee.

 Presidential Standing Committee - a committee that is charged by the President of the University and must report directly to the President of the University